BettercareHealth/bettercare/congenital-disorders/test-answers.md

 19.	c	(4-43)
 20.	a	(4-46)

-## Test 5: Multifactorial congenital disorders
+## Quiz 5: Multifactorial congenital disorders

 1.	d	(5-4)
 2.	a	(5-4)